doc-ai/tensorio-ios/README.md

 **TIOData**

 TensorIO models take inputs and produce outputs of type `TIOData`.
 This is a protocol that defines two required methods.
-One method is responsible for copying bytes from the conforming class to an input tensor's buffer, and the other is responsible for instantiating an object from the bytes in an output tensor's buffer.
+One method copies bytes from the conforming class to an input tensor's buffer, and the other instantiates an object from the bytes in an output tensor's buffer.

-The TensorIO library includes implementations of this protocol for `NSNumber`, `NSData`, `NSArray`, and `NSDictionary`, as well as a wrapper class for pixel buffers, `TIOPixelBuffer`.
+The TensorIO library includes implementations of this protocol for the following classes:

+- NSNumber
+- NSData
+- NSArray
+- NSDictionary
+- CVPixelBufferRef with TIOPixelBuffer

 In the above example, we're passing a single `NSArray` to the model.
-The model extracts numeric byte values from the array, copying them into the underlying TensorFlow Lite model.
+The model extracts numeric byte values from the array, copying them into the underlying TF Lite model.
 It asks the underlying model to perform inference, and then copies the resulting bytes back into an `NSNumber`.
 That `NSNumber` is added to a dictionary under the `@"price"` key, and it is this dictionary which the model returns.

 **Model Outputs**

 Why is the resulting price not returned directly, and how do we know that the value is keyed to `@"price"` in the returned dictionary?

-In answer to the first question: models may have multiple inputs and outputs. `TensorIO` tries to make no assumptions about how many input and output layers a model will have.
+Because models may have multiple inputs and outputs, TensorIO tries to make no assumptions about how many input and output layers a model actually has.
 This gives it some flexiblity in what kinds of inputs it can take, for example a single numeric value, arrays of arrays, or a dictionary, and it intelligently matches those inputs to the underlying tensor buffers, but a model consequently always returns a dictionary of outputs.

 (*Note: this may change in a future implementation, and single outputs may be returned directly*)

-For an answer to the second questions we must understand how TensorIO is able to match Objective-C inputs and outputs to the underlying model's input and output layers, and for that we require an understanding of model bundles and the JSON file which describes the underlying model.
+To understand why the output value is keyed to a specific entry, we must understand how TensorIO is able to match Objective-C inputs and outputs to the underlying model's input and output layers, and for that we require an understanding of model bundles and the JSON file which describes the underlying model.

 <a name="model-bundles"></a>